algorithmhash/esri-loader-rescript/README.md

+# Current status
+This is a WIP, contributions are welcome.

 # Esri loader for rescript
 Library for using esri loader in rescript.
 It targets the main methods used to create applications that utilize Esri data.